Trogulidae

-Trogulidae is a family of harvestmen with 5 genera and 57 extant species and one fossil species.
+Trogulidae is a family of harvestmen comprising 65 extant species (plus 1 extinct) in five genera.

 Members of this species have short legs and live in soil.
 They have dirt attached to their bodies, to escape predators.
 Their body length ranges from 2 to 22 mm.
-The body is in most genera somewhat flattened and leathery.
-Adults have a small hood, which hides their short chelicerae and pedipalps.
+In most genera, the body is somewhat flattened and leathery.
+Adults have a small hood which hides their short chelicerae and pedipalps.

 Distribution

 Members of this family occur in western and southern Europe, up to western North Africa and the Levant, the Caucasus and northern Iran.
 Trogulus tricarinatus, a predator of terrestrial snails, has been introduced to eastern North America.

 Name

 The derivation of the name of the type genus, Trogulus, is not fully understood.
 The describer Latreille wrote that he named it because it looks like a monkshood.
-Perrier (1929) however derived the name from Ancient Greek trogein "gnawing", because of the rough, "gnawed-upon" appearance.
+Perrier (1929) however derived the name from the Ancient Greek trogein "gnawing", because of the rough, "gnawed-upon" appearance.